allandx/terraform/README.md

 The parent module is hosted under `dev/common/iam/` which includes the storing of its remote statefile and terraform.tfvars.
 This allows logical seperation of the IAM related resources which is common amongst all team.

 This structure allows the flexibility of the cloud administrator to add new iam users to specific group, role, and products with ease.
+An example is shown at the bottom.

 ### Assumptions
 - Both developers and QA roles requires identical permissions to access resources corresponding to their respective products – Alpha, Beta, and Gamma.
 The IAM group names also align with the product teams’ team for easy reference